elastic/kibana/src/plugins/unified_field_list/README.md

 ---

-## Field Stats nad Field Popover Components
+## Field Stats and Field Popover Components

 * `<FieldStats .../>` - loads and renders stats (Top values, Distribution) for a data view field.